michael-rapp/ChromeLikeTabSwitcher/README.md

         Bundle parameters = tab.getParameters();
         return parameters != null ? parameters.getInt("view_type") : 0;
     }

+    @Override
+    public void onSaveInstanceState(@NonNull View view, @NonNull Tab tab, int index, int viewType, @NonNull Bundle outState) {
+        // Store the tab's current state in the Bundle outState if necessary }

 }
 ```

+The class `TabSwitcherDecorator` enables to store the current state of a tab within a `Bundle`.
+When the tab is shown later, the `Bundle` will be passed to the `onShowTab`-method in order to be able to restore the previously saved state.

 In order to apply a decorator to a `TabSwitcher` its `setDecorator`-method must be used as shown below.
 If no decorator has been set, an `IllegalStateException` will be thrown as soon as the view should become visible.